 Since today is the reaping, you’re expected to look and dress your best, which, to us, isn’t much.
 All I have are some hand-me-down black pants and a pale blue button down shirt.
 I dress quickly and run a comb through my hair, then make my way back downstairs for a quick breakfast.

-I get out a bruised apple, an old roll, and some goat cheese.
+I get out a bruised apple, an old roll, and some goat cheese that we bought at the market.
 Most of what we eat is the stuff that’s too old to sell.
 We don’t want to waste food, but we reserve the quality stuff for customers or special occasions.
 I cut the apple into slices, smother the roll in cheese and top it with the apples.
 I sink my teeth into my breakfast, finally realizing the grumbling of my stomach.
 But I really shouldn’t complain.
 Most people in District Twelve, my home, go hungry.
 At least I have enough to eat.
-We’re one of the poorest districts, and left and right there are people dropping dead from starvation.
+We’re one of the poorest districts, and left and right there are people dropping dead from starvation, especially in the Seam on the poorer end of town.
 Families struggle to feed their children, single moms can’t keep up, people too old to work can hardly afford a grain of rice.
-I’m lucky, and because my family owns the bakery, we at least have some income and a steady supply of food.
+I’m lucky, and because my family is part of the merchant class and owns the bakery, we at least have some income and a steady supply of food.

 By the time my brothers are showered and dressed, it’s nearly time to go.
 The reaping takes place in the town square, just steps from out front door, and through the windows I can already see kids lining up.